Deceased estates and land tax

 Land held as joint tenants automatically transfers to the surviving owner from the date of death.

-If you have not registered a Form 4—Request to record death with Titles Queensland before 30 June following the date of death, you need to contact us.
-If you don’t, the surviving owner could receive land tax assessment notices.
-These may include penalties and interest if they cover multiple years.
+If you have not registered a Form 4—Request to record death with Titles Queensland before the next 30 June following the date of death, you need to contact us.
+If you don’t attend to this in a timely manner, the surviving owner could receive delayed land tax assessment notices that may include penalties and interest.

-Michael passed away in 2017.
-At the time of his death, he and Jane held commercial land (valued at $1.1 million).
+Michael passed away in 2019.
+At the time of his death, he and Jane held commercial land as joint tenants (valued at $1.1 million).

 Five years after Michael’s death, Jane registered the Form 4.
 Ownership of the land then transferred from the date of death, and Jane received 5 years of land tax assessments.

-The administrator will hold any interest in land held as tenants in common until they have sold or transferred the land, or commenced holding it other than as an administrator.
+The executor, administrator or trustee of a trust created under the will (the estate administrator) holds any interest in land that was held by the deceased other than as joint tenants (e.g. as sole owner or as tenants in common) until they have sold or transferred the land.
 They will need to pay any land tax liabilities during this period.

 Exemptions